olendorf/github_for_researchers/_units/branching.md

 ## Try It Out

-Practice making branches, editing your files, commiting those changes and merging branches.
+1. Practice making branches, editing your files, commiting those changes and merging branches.
 Don't be afraid to test the limits a bit.

-### Advanced
-Try making two new branches, `foo-bar` and `foo-baz`.
+2. Try making two new branches, `foo-bar` and `foo-baz`.
 Change `Lorem ipsum` in the beginning of the file to different things in each branch.
 Merge both into master (not into each other).
 What happens?